nmaier/mingw-w64-make/Readme.md

 * Fiddle with the vars to match your needs.
 * `make` (parallel make is not supported)

-If it help fine.
+If it helps: fine.
 If it doesn't, then you can either provide a pull request to fix things, or shut up about it ;)